-Riddle me this: what has the atomic number of 17 and name comes from the Greek work meaning “greenish-yellow”?
+Riddle me this: what has the atomic number 17 and a name that comes from the Greek word meaning “greenish-yellow”?

-If you guessed chlorine, kudos for you—you got it!
+If you guessed chlorine, kudos to you—you got it!

 These days, people are far more cautious about chemicals and their safety.
 We don’t want to do anything that might potentially put ourselves in harm’s way!

 So, chlorine—what’s the skinny?
-What is it is?
+What is it?
 Is it safe?

 But that doesn’t mean all chlorine is the same!
 Don’t think you can just grab any ol’ bottle of the stuff, or use household, chlorine-based cleaner and dump it in your pool!
 Some forms of chlorine in high doses can be harmful.
 For instance, the bleach you use to clean your kitchen counter contains chlorine, as it is a powerful disinfectant, but consuming it or putting it in your pool could result in making you very sick.
 In fact, most chlorine-related poisonings are the result of household cleaning products!

 So, it’s important when you’re treating your pool water, you make sure you’re using the chlorine that was formulated for pools!